ststimac/stephaniestimac-blog/posts/2025/01/conference-speaker-lineup.md

 Ask your connections or research similar events. **Do the work.**

-But for all that is holy, do not respond with "there are no women in this field" because there absolutely are and that is poor excuse not based in reality.
+But for all that is holy, do not respond with "there are no women in this field" because there absolutely are and that is a poor excuse not based in reality.